 John Hinzman, a member of ASCE stated, "We believe this is an excellent learning experience for students who possibly want to get into engineering or understand engineering a little better."

-UMD Civil Engineering students and staff helped man the UMD booth at the 2010 Minnesota State Fair.
-This group of volunteers used this opportunity to promote the new Swenson Civil Engineering School at UMD by discussing the facility attributes with fair attendees and organizing a stage presentation on engineering principles that culminated in an interactive paper tower competition for kid to demonstrate the engineering principles that were discussed.
+UMD Civil Engineering students and staff helped man the UMD booth at the 2014 Minnesota State Fair.
+This group of volunteers used this opportunity to promote the Swenson Civil Engineering School at UMD by discussing the facility attributes with fair attendees and organizing a stage presentation on engineering principles that culminated in a marshmallow and toothpick structure competition for kids to demonstrate the engineering principles that were discussed.
+The structures were placed on a shake table to test their strength.
 All participants had a great time.